 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-We’ve discussed the impact moving violations and serious offenses such as driving under the influence can have on your car insurance premiums before, but we’ve never gone into detail on how to deal with being pulled over by the police.
+We’ve discussed the impact moving violations and serious traffic offenses such as driving under the influence can have on your auto insurance premiums before, but we’ve never gone into detail on how to deal with being pulled over by the police.

-It’s easy to understand why some consider the experience stressful and upsetting, especially if they don’t realize why they’re being pulled over.
+It’s easy to understand why some consider the experience stressful and upsetting, especially if a driver doesn’t realize why they’re being pulled over.
 But there really isn’t much to worry or stress over – your first reaction if you do see the flashing lights of a police cruiser behind you should be to remain calm and relaxed.
 There could be a number of reasons why you’re being pulled over, and it isn’t simply because you’ve done something wrong.

-So why would you be pulled over?
+So why would a driver be pulled over?
 Some common reasons include:

 - Failure to use your turn signal before making a turn

 - Non-functional lights, such as brake lights, a headlight or turn signals